 d. deployed the prototype on an Infrastructure as a Service (IaaS) or Platform as a Service (PaaS) provider, and indicated which provider was used

 Valador deployed the prototype on Amazon Web Services Infrastructure as a Service (IaaS).
-We used xxx as the OS, xxxx <<David>>
+We created used EC2 servers, configured to our needs to host the development, testing, and production platforms.

 e. wrote unit tests for their code

-Valador wrote unit tests for our code which are included in XXXXXXXXX
+Unit tests were created to test application modules and compiled into test suite which was integrated into the CI environment.
+Unit test configurations are stored in a config file which is used to easily change test parameters and/or expected results when applicable.
+All builds are automatically run through the test suite by the CI tool and marked as pass or fail.

 f. set up or used a continuous integration system to automate the running of tests and continuously deployed their code to their IaaS or PaaS provider

-Valador <<David>>
+Valador chose Jenkins for our CI tool deployed on the EC2 servers which was linked to our git repository on GitHub for automatic builds when code was checked into the master branch.

 g. set up or used configuration management

-Valador set up <<David/Phil for configuration management.
+Valador chose git as our configuration management tool.
+We made use of GitHub for the origin repository and managed branches through pull requests.

 h. set up or used continuous monitoring

-Valador used the tools provided by AWS for continuous monitoring.
-These include <<David>>
+Valador used Nagios for continuous monitoring of the website, services, and database.

 i. deploy their software in a container (i.e., utilized operating-system-level virtualization)

-Valador deployed our software in a container by <<David/Phil>>
+The application is deployed as an OVF template which is playable in any number of virtual appliance players such as VMWare, VirtualBox or MS Hyper-v.

 j. used an interactive approach, where feedback informed subsequent work or versions of the prototype

 Valador followed our development approach which is based on the Agile Scrum methodology.
-This method promotes disciplined project management practices that encourage frequent inspection of the product and flexible adaptation of the requirements.
-Teamwork, self-organization and accountability are encouraged to allow for rapid delivery of high-quality software and a business approach that aligns development with customer/user needs.
+This method promotes disciplined project management practices that encourage frequent inspection of the product, involvement of stakeholders/people, and flexible adaptation of the requirements.
+Teamwork, self-organization, and accountability are encouraged to allow for rapid delivery of high-quality software and a business approach that aligns development with customer/user needs.
 Valador followed the project kick-of meeting with a user focus group to help understand what people need, that the preliminary design concepts were simple and intuitive, and that the requirements being developed addressed the whole experience, from start to finish.
 Customer-driven, or in this case user-driven feedback based on focus groups, prioritized requirements are broken down into tasks for short development sprints that result in reviewable, potentially shippable product increments.

-The Product Owner, a Valador resource working closely with the customer, prioritizes a Product Backlog which contains features, requirements, bug fixes or other development tasks.
-The items in the Product Backlog are contributed by the entire team, including the customer.
-This allows a variety of idea contributions to the product functionality, while allowing the customer and Project Manager to maintain control of their overall priorities in the development schedule.
+The Product Owner, a Valador resource working closely with the customer, prioritized the Product Backlog which contained features, requirements, bug fixes or other development tasks.
+The items in the Product Backlog were contributed by the entire team, focus group stakeholders/people, as well as the customer.
+This allowed a variety of idea contributions to the product functionality, while allowing the customer and Project Manager to maintain control of their overall priorities in the development schedule.